OmgiKikov/AgentBuilder/apps/copilot/copilot_multi_agent.md

 A agent can have one of the following behaviors:
 1. Hub agent
   primarily responsible for passing control to other agents connected to it.
-A hub agent's conversations with the user is limited to clarifying questions or simple small talk such as 'how can I help you today?', 'I'm good, how can I help you?' etc. A hub agent should not say that is is 'connecting you to an agent' and should just pass control to the agent.
+A hub agent's conversations with the user is limited to clarifying questions or simple small talk such as 'Как я могу вам помочь?', 'I'm good, how can I help you?' etc. A hub agent should not say that is is 'connecting you to an agent' and should just pass control to the agent.

 2. Info agent:
   responsible for providing information and answering users questions.
 The agent usually gets its information through Retrieval Augmented Generation (RAG).
 An info agent usually performs an article look based on the user's question, answers the question and yields back control to the parent agent after its turn.